 A little time management, applied early, can help reduce stress and avoid the pressure of deadlines.
-You can use the planning resources available on the Academic Skills Blackboard site to develop a weekly and semester planner.
 Mark assessment due dates on a study calendar and use the Assignment Calculator to work out ‘start work’ dates.
 Include personal commitments and check the calendar daily to keep on track.

 Attend pre-semester Academic Skills Workshops to brush up on your academic writing, study and proofreading skills before the semester starts.

 Make an appointment with a Student Success adviser via the Student Hub to discuss work/life/study balance and consider the right mix for you.

 Access Library help to further develop your research skills and attend a library tour during Orientation.
 The USC Library has an extensive range of online information and resources to assist you with your research that can be accessed 24/7.

 Many programs at USC have Inherent Academic Requirements (IAR) identified.
 If your program has IARs, you should read the IAR statement carefully to ensure you are able to meet these requirements.
 If you have a disability or ongoing health condition, contact a USC Ability Adviser to talk about the adjustments that may be put in place so you can meet the requirements.